Occidental College logo

 About Occidental College

-Occidental College, affectionately known as "Oxy," offers a distinguished private liberal arts education nestled in the heart of Los Angeles, California.
-As one of the West Coast's oldest liberal arts institutions, Oxy stands out for its rigorous curriculum emphasizing diversity, global literacy, and civic engagement.
-Students benefit from an immersive learning environment that prepares them for impactful careers and responsible global citizenship.
+Occidental College, affectionately known as "Oxy," offers a distinctive liberal arts experience in the dynamic heart of Los Angeles, California.
+As one of the West Coast's oldest coeducational liberal arts colleges, founded in 1887, Oxy is celebrated for its profound commitment to diversity, global literacy, and civic engagement.
+Its vibrant 120-acre urban campus in Eagle Rock provides an inspiring backdrop for intellectual inquiry, famously designed by architect Myron Hunt and often recognized as a scenic filming location, even appearing in various film and television productions.

 Key Highlights

-• Established on April 20, 1887, making it one of the oldest liberal arts colleges on the West Coast of the United States.
+• One of the oldest coeducational liberal arts colleges on the West Coast, founded in 1887.

-• Features a 120-acre urban campus in Eagle Rock, Los Angeles, frequently used as a filming location for film and television productions.
+• Nestled on a picturesque 120-acre urban campus in Los Angeles, frequently chosen as a filming location.

-• Curriculum strongly emphasizes diversity, global literacy, and civic engagement.
+• Strong commitment to diversity, global literacy, and civic engagement embedded in its curriculum.

-• Home to 20 NCAA Division III varsity sports teams, competing as the Occidental Tigers in the SCIAC conference.
+• Home to 20 NCAA Division III varsity sports teams, competing as the Occidental Tigers.

 Timeline